Hebrew or Aramaic?

 The New Testament repeatedly calls it Hebrew Lk 23:38, Jn 5:2, Jn 19:13,17,20, Act 21:40, Act 22:2, Act 26:14, Rev 9:11 and Rev 16:16.
 So why do biblical scholars and preachers not do the same?

-The different names of Greek and Roman gods and goddesses draws attention to the variety of words for the same thing in different cultures.
-Some biblical critics, in their attempt to discredit the Gospels, draw attention to the different terms used for the Sea of Galilee and its surrounding cities in Roman writings, as if Roman authors have more authority than local usage, overlooking the simple fact that different people use different terms for the same thing.
+Synonyms are words that describe almost the same thing.
+Some English synonyms use words derived from French or Latin or Greek, but they mean the same thing.
+After the Norman victory over the English at the Battle of Hastings in 1066AD, French words appeared in Britain alongside the Anglo-Saxon words, French ‘mutton’ being the new French settlers’ word for ‘lamb’.
+Similarly, the Romans used Latin names for the same gods and goddesses for which the Greeks used Greek names.
+The Greek god Zeus was called Jupiter by the Romans.
+There are various words for the same thing in different cultures.
+Some biblical critics, in their attempt to discredit the biblical Gospels, draw attention to the different terms used for the Sea of Galilee and its surrounding cities in Roman writings, as if Roman authors have more authority than local usage, overlooking the simple fact that different people use different terms for the same thing.
 The Roman ‘academics’ called it by one term and the locals by another.
 Who should we follow?
-Servile academia?
+Roman academia or biblical usage?

 Thus there is no need for biblical terminology to succumb to academic terminology, and biblical exegesis will be more accurate by using biblical terminology.

-Jesus said: ‘You are deceived, not knowing the scriptures’ Mat 22:29.
+Jesus said: “You are deceived, not knowing the scriptures.”

 Scripture is quite clear that Jesus and the Jews in His time spoke Hebrew, although academics copy each other and call it Aramaic.